scalabs/handbook/guides/project-documentation.md

 - [ ] ...
 ```

-6. Acceptance criteria consists of the set of requriements that must be met to mark the software complete.
+6. Acceptance criteria consist of the set of requriements that must be met to mark the software complete and functionally sound.
+Our acceptance criteria are formulated so that they can act as blue prints for acceptance and regression testing.
+(more on that in the guide).
 ```markdown
 **Acceptance criteria**
 - [ ] Screen should render the initial UI properly